 The United States Department of Agriculture (USDA) announced the availability of $27 million in grants to fund innovative projects designed to strengthen market opportunities for local and regional food producers and businesses.
 USDA will distribute the funds through three programs: Farmers Market Promotion Program, Local Food Promotion Program, and the Federal-State Marketing Improvement Program to help support local and regional food stakeholders.

 Rolling Application through Friday, June 30, 2017, 1:00 p.m.

 Healthy Neighborhoods grantees and partners can receive funding to attend and present at local, state, and national conferences through the New York State Health Foundation’s (NYSHealth) Sponsoring Conference Participation in Support of Healthy Communities opportunity.
-Provision of this support is in alignment with NYSHealth’s key goal to create healthy communities that lead to more New Yorkers of all ages eating healthy food, being physically active, and having access to a range of programs that encourage healthy life choices.
+Provision of this support aligns with NYSHealth’s key goal to create healthy communities that lead to more New Yorkers of all ages eating healthy foods and being physically active.

 Tools & Resources